Visitor Information and FAQs

 What are the library's opening hours?

 Please see the library opening hours for up-to-date information.

 Can I study in the library?

 Yes, the library is open for you to study during 24/7 during semester time and our staff are here to help you during staffed hours.
 See our opening hours page for more details.
-In order to ensure your safety, please book a space using the simple booking site.
-Please check in and check out from your desk.

 Can I use group study rooms?